alanjoshua/Kurama-Engine/README.md

 * Ability to create basic GUI
 * Input handling
 * Option to use either perspective or orthographic projection
+* Proper fullscreen support and UI elements scale with windows scaling, so things look good even in high DPI monitors

 ## Test Program
 * The repository includes a test program named "RenderingEngine.jar" in the root folder.
 Download and run it to test it.